zakandrewking/brainshare/README.md

 # Status

-Brainshare Metabolism in early stage development, but feel free to peruse the code.
+Brainshare Metabolism is in early stage development, but feel free to peruse the code.

 # Features